"""Interface for interacting with a SQLite database containing geochemical data.

 """

-'Must have value for each column.'
+assert len(columns) == len(values[0]), "Must have value for each column."

 # columns and values as string

-cols_str = ''
+cols_str = ""

-vals_str = ''
+vals_str = ""

-for ii in range(len(columns)-1):
+for ii in range(len(columns) - 1):

-cols_str = cols_str + columns[ii] + ', '
+cols_str = cols_str + columns[ii] + ", "

-vals_str = vals_str + '?, '
+vals_str = vals_str + "?, "

 cols_str = cols_str + columns[-1]

-vals_str = vals_str + '?'
+vals_str = vals_str + "?"

 # sql string

-sql = f'INSERT INTO {table} ({cols_str}) VALUES ({vals_str})'
+sql = f"INSERT INTO {table} ({cols_str}) VALUES ({vals_str})"

 # execute sql

-self.cursor.executemany(sql, values)
+self.con.executemany(sql, values)

 [docs]

-match_columns, match_values,
+self, table, match_columns, match_values, update_columns, update_values

 """